arommers/CPP_Modules/01/ex02/README.md

 #### References vs pointers

-I can already here you thinking: "So references are just pointers with a different symbol?".
+I can already hear you thinking: "So references are just pointers with a different symbol?".
-Well, no. Similar but references have some limitations.
+Well, no. Similar, they point to a certain data type, but references have some limitations.

 - References always need to point to something.
-A valid instances or object of a class.
-They cannot be set to NULL, whereas pointers can point to NULL.
+Whereas pointers can point to NULL, references cannot.
+A reference needs to point to a valid instances or object of a class.
 - References are immutable.
-Meaning
+Meaning, a reference, once initialized, that points to a specific instance of a class can't be changed to point to a different one.
+Pointers do provide this functionality.

+You can run the small program to showcase the values and addresses associated with the data type itself, a pointer pointing to it and a references referring to it.

 ---